FAQs

 Infrastructure

-Any work relating to the financing and development of projects for any of the above assets should be included in a submission to Projects – UK-wide.
+Any work relating to the financing and development of projects for assets which are not yet operational should be included in a submission to Projects – UK-wide.

 Related sections: Projects